mathieu-benoit/labspace-all-101-docker-intro/.labspace/demo-2.md

   });
 ```

-Saving the file, you should see the console output indicate the server is restarting to use the latest code.
+When saving the file, you should see the console output indicate the server is restarting to use the latest code.

-Validate the fix.
+Validate the fix:
+- Refresh the **Demo Client** in the browser: :tabLink[http://localhost:5173]{href="http://localhost:5173" title="Demo Client"}.

-Create a new product in the client and confirm the UPC appears in the published Kafka message in the [**Kafbat UI**](http://localhost:8080).
+- Create a new product in the client
+- Confirm that the `upc` field now appears in the published Kafka message in the [**Kafbat UI**](http://localhost:8080).

 Congrats!